 The Necessity of Backcountry Safety

 Snowboarding outside of resort boundaries brings a new world of fun - and danger.
 Avalanches, tree wells, hypothermia, frostbite, and dehydration are all risks posed by the backcountry.
-Before you’re ready to begin touring, you should be prepared with adequate gear, training and practice.
+Before you’re ready to begin touring out in the wilderness, you should be prepared with adequate gear, training, and practice.
 Always start small as you learn how to properly address and anticipate snow conditions.

 The Big 3